basemsameh/Arlo-Page/readme.md

 ## Overview

-The Arlo Website is a portfolio site showcasing the work and services of Albert Walkers, a professional web developer with over 20 years of experience.
-The site features sections about Albert, the services he offers, his portfolio, latest news, and contact information.
+The Arlo Website is a portfolio site showcasing many things.
+The site features sections about, the services, portfolio, latest news, and contact information.
 It is designed with a modern, responsive layout using HTML, CSS, JavaScript, and the Bootstrap framework.

 ## Table of Contents